JaneliaSciComp/SongExplorer/README.md

         return tf.keras.Model(inputs=input_layer, outputs=[hidden_layers, output_layer])

-In brief, two objects must be supplied in a python file:  (1) a list of `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
+In brief, two objects must be supplied in a python file:  (1) a list named `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
 Specify as the `architecture_plugin` in